 Google has traditionally been the easiest in order to share files from our Google Drive necessary for the exam.
 It has been easy for past participants to navigate but does require a gmail address.

 Why don’t you offer CME credits?

 We have been certified to offer CME credits but have decided it is inefficient and superfluous to do so.
-You are required to have a certain number of CME credits every 2 years.
+State regulations require you to have a certain number of CME credits every 2 years.
 Passing the boards in and of itself grants you all the CME credits that you need for the time period, so earning more is unnecessary.
 Other courses may offer CME credits, but we do not consider it applicable to your board preparation or useful after you pass the boards.

 While helpful, no you don’t.
 In fact, most candidates aren’t fully done with their urology review before taking our course.
 The purpose of the course is not to test your urology knowledge, it is also not to teach you any urology.
 The purpose is to show you how the boards will run by having you experience it first hand, rehearse the dialogue with a stranger/examiner, experience some test taking anxiety, get a flavor for what will be asked, and show you the actual physical location where you will be in a few weeks actually doing it.
 We know you will have the knowledge part down by then.
-Many candidates start their topic review after Thanksgiving, and most are well underway after New Year’s.
+In typical years when the exam is in February, many candidates start their topic review after Thanksgiving, and most are well underway by the New Year.

 Will you be teaching any urology?

 No, there are many review resources already out there for Part I and supplement texts related to Part II.
 By the time Part II is at hand, you have completed residency, passed Part I, and practiced urology for more than a year.
 The point of our course is to prepare you for the part of the oral exam that you cannot do alone.